etchoum9519/KapaTool.update-2.1/README.md

 <br>

+> [!NOTE]
-Note: The KapaTool takes year ends and only current and up-coming calendar weeks and days into account to ensure accuracy in the data generated from the output calendar
+>: The KapaTool takes year ends and only current and up-coming calendar weeks and days into account to ensure accuracy in the data generated from the output calendar

 <p align="center">
   <img width="800" height="300" src="https://github.com/etchoum/capacity-planification-tool/assets/93908331/b68490e9-86f8-4ae3-8ea9-7febced2c381"